confluentinc/cp-demo/README.md

 		SET 'auto.offset.reset' = 'earliest';

-2. __**Monitoring --> Data Streams --> Message Delivery**__: all KSQL queries are materialized in Confluent Control Center as consumer groups with names `ksql_query_`<number>.
-To correlate these consumer groups to the actual KSQL query, note the query number and query string in the output of:
+2. __**Monitoring --> Data Streams --> Message Delivery**__: KSQL queries are materialized in Confluent Control Center as consumer groups with names `ksql_query_`<query id>.
+To correlate these consumer groups to the actual KSQL query, note the query id in the output of:

 	```bash
 	$ docker-compose exec ksql-cli ksql-cli remote http://localhost:8080 --exec "show queries;"
 	```

-3. __**Monitoring --> Data Streams --> Message Delivery**__: graphs for consumer groups `EN_WIKIPEDIA_GT_1_COUNTS-consumer` and `ksql_query_5` are displaying data at intervals instead of smoothly like the other consumer groups.
+3. __**Monitoring --> Data Streams --> Message Delivery**__: graphs for consumer groups `EN_WIKIPEDIA_GT_1_COUNTS-consumer` and `ksql_query_CSAS_EN_WIKIPEDIA_GT_1_COUNTS` are displaying data at intervals instead of smoothly like the other consumer groups.
 This is because Confluent Control Center displays data based on message timestamps, and this particular stream of a data is a tumbling window with a window size of 5 minutes.
 Thus all its message timestamps are marked to the beginning of each 5-minute window and this is why the latency for these streams appears to be high.
 Kafka streaming tumbling windows are working as designed and Confluent Control Center is reporting them accurately.

 	![image](images/tumbling_window.png)